PrefectHQ/prefect/docs/concepts/results.md

 Prefect uses internal result types to capture information about the result attached to a state.
 The following types are used:

+- `UnpersistedResult`: Stores result metadata but the value is only available when created.
 - `LiteralResult`: Stores simple values inline.
 - `PersistedResult`: Stores a reference to a result persisted to storage.

 All result types include a `get()` method that can be called to return the value of the result.
 This is done behind the scenes when the `result()` method is used on states or futures.

+### Unpersisted results

+Unpersisted results are used to represent results that have not been and will not be persisted beyond the current flow run.
+The value associated with the result is stored in memory, but will not be available later.
+Result metadata is attached to this object for storage in the API and representation in the UI.

 ### Literal results